 Making Probate Straightforward

 If you are the personal representative for a friend or relative that has died, the complexity of the probate process can be overly burdensome.
-At a time when you are grieving the loss of a loved one, you must locate all of the assets and liabilities of the deceased, pay off any debts, and distribute the remainder of the estate.
-The Columbus legal firm of Artz, Dewhirst & Wheeler, LLP is experienced in helping people move through the stages of probate as directly as possible.
+At a time when you are grieving the loss of a loved one, you must locate all the assets and liabilities of the deceased, pay off any debts, and distribute the remainder of the estate.
+The Columbus legal firm of Artz, Dewhirst & Wheeler, LLP is experienced in helping people move through the stages of probate as efficiently as possible.

-- Possessions such as jewelry, cars and furniture only in the decedent’s name
+- Possessions such as jewelry, cars, and furniture only in the decedent’s name

-- Individually owned real estate as well as property held as a tenant in common
+- Individually owned real estate as well as property held as a tenant in common with no transfer on death beneficiary

-- Investments such as stocks and bonds in the decedent’s name
+- Investments such as stocks and bonds in the decedent’s name with no beneficiary

 - Bank accounts with no co-owner or beneficiary